 Indians spoke to the trees because there was some meaning, some life,

-in that tree.
-And there was life in the animals, life in the water.
+in those trees.
+And there was life in the animals, and life in the water.

-Winibozho was on that little piece of floating stuff.
-Winibozho
+Wenabozho was on that little piece of floating stuff.
+Wenabozho

 was great, and he said, "I shall sing.
 I shall pray to God, the